-Note: All clubs must be incorporated and in good standing with the Bureau of Corporations and Elections to receive a grant.
+*Note: All clubs must be incorporated and in good standing with the Bureau of Corporations, Elections & Commissions to receive a grant.
 Annual filings are due no later than June 1st (to avoid late fees) and they are no longer mailing out reminders.
-You can contact the Bureau at 624-7752 or the website, click here Bureau of Corporations and Elections and Commissions.
+You can contact the Bureau at 624-7752 or visit their website: Bureau of Corporations, Elections & Commissions.

 Related Forms and Information: